microsoft/ostc-docs/setup-sshkeys.md

 passphrase), or if you're connecting to a secure system.
 But that’s not the case here.

-* This will create two files in your .ssh directory: id_dsa and id_dsa.pub
+* This will create two files in your .ssh directory: id_rsa and id_rsa.pub

 * Create a link for authorized keys (basically, this is the list of keys that can be remotely used to log in):
-  * Create a link from id_dsa.pub with a command like:<br>
+  * Create a link from id_rsa.pub with a command like:<br>
-        `(cd ~/.ssh; ln -s id_dsa.pub authorized_keys)`
+        `(cd ~/.ssh; ln -s id_rsa.pub authorized_keys)`
   * Tar up your .ssh directory: `tar –cf ssh.tar .ssh`
   * Copy the ssh.tar file to each of your remote systems and untar it.
   * Be sure that the .ssh directory has a permission of 700 or things won’t work!
+Also, the private key file (id_rsa) must have a permission of 600.

 So, to summarize: Create the public/private key.
 Copy the key files to each of your remote systems.
-On each remote system, .ssh/id_dsa.pub should exist, .ssh/id_dsa (the private key) should exist, and authorized_keys should exist and should be a link to .ssh/id_dsa.pub.
+On each remote system, .ssh/id_rsa.pub should exist, .ssh/id_rsa (the private key) should exist, and authorized_keys should exist and should be a link to .ssh/id_rsa.pub.

 This gets you the ability to SSH and SCP from Linux/Unix system to Linux/Unix system without password prompts.
 You can use this same public/private key,